groupon/jtier-ctx/README.md

 A Ctx is `alive` or `cancelled`.
 By default, a ctx is `alive`. if it is cancelled, it becomes cancelled.
 Once a context has been cancelled, it remains cancelled.

 Multiple contexts can share the same liveness, and transition at the same time.
 A context derived from another by adding a value to it is a "peer" to the context from which it was derived.
 A context created via `createChild` is a child.
 Peer contexts share the same liveness, and cancellation propagates to child contexts, but not up to parent contexts.
 This mechanism allows for hierarchical cancellation, and for contexts which are manipulated after being created to not lose their coordinated liveness.

 If a context with the same values, but an independent lifecycle is needed, this can be created via `Ctx#newRoot()`.

 ## Thread Attachment

 Because one of the key purposes of a context is to tunnel information between libraries, contexts support being attached to threads.
-The correct way to use this is to call `Ctx#attachToThread()` to attach a particular context to the current thread, then `Ctx#close()` to later detach it.
-The best way to do this is either in a try-with-resources block, or `Ctx#runAttached` which will attach and clean up a Ctx.
-It is crucial to note that
+The correct way to use this is to call `Ctx#attach()` to attach a particular context to the current thread, then `Ctx#detach()` to later detach it.
-_only_ a context attached to the current thread may be closed, closing an unattached one will raise an `IllegalStateException`.
-If a thread must be cleaned up when there is no reference to the context available, the state method `Ctx.cleanThread()` may be used.
-It is better to use `Ctx#close()` however.

 ## Propagating Context